 Storyworth

 Where it falls short: Once the book is printed, the story is closed.
 There is no public page, no way to share the story with people outside the family, and no way to add to it as new memories surface.
-It is also structured around a gift model, meaning someone else has to subscribe and send it as a present.
+It is structured entirely around a gift model, meaning someone else has to subscribe and send it as a present.
 And there is no free way to try it before committing.

 Remento